 Knowing and accepting this equips you to adapt together, and reminds you to check in periodically to make sure you’re continuing to grow in the same direction.

 It’s also a great lesson that people are endlessly fascinating.
-While you might think being with one person “for the rest of your life” sounds boring, stop to consider that you’re really going to be in a relationship with several different versions of that person.
-That’s bound to be a thrilling adventure.
+While you might think that being with one person “for the rest of your life” sounds boring, stop to consider that you’re really going to be in a relationship with several different versions of that person. hat’s bound to be a thrilling adventure.
+You’ll continually be learning new things about each other, especially if you make the time to have conversations and ask meaningful questions.

 Become the best versions of yourselves.